hamza110394/hamza110394/README.md

 -  ❇️ +92 318 4188449
 -  ❇️ muhammadhamza110394@gmail.com

-- 👀 I’m Certified WordPress Expert | Senior Full Stack Web Developer
+- 👀 I’m CERTIFIED  Senior Full Stack Web Developer | UI/UX Designer | Graphic Designer

+A Professional Full-Stack💥Web Developer💥 UI/UX Designer💥Graphic Designer with Comprehensive Expertise is here!

-- 🌱 I am a Professional web developer with over 8 years of experience!
-I am a super-experienced developer who can build, design, and develop your website.
-My code is clean, and my clients are satisfied.
-If you are looking for a responsible developer and need excellent communication and fast results, Everything You need is here.
+I'm a Professional💦 web developer and 💦designer with over 8 years of experience!
+I am a super-experienced developer who can build, design, and develop your website also commercial experience in Mobile📱 and Web UX and UI Design🖼 and I've been working in Web Development for over 2 years⏱ as a Front-end developer.
+I specialize in combining quality UI and graphic design with robust responsive code.
+I'm a very detail-oriented person and am also hardworking and responsible; especially with deadlines.🛎️⏲️
-      I am an accountable professional.
-Programming is my work and my passion.
-The most crucial aspect of this job for me is people I could help to achieve their goals.
-You will always be getting prompt answers from me, and you will stay up to date regarding your project during all the development processes.

-- 💞️ Here is a detailed description of my skills:
+💥💥💥Here is a detailed description of my skills:

-❇️Technologies:
-✔️PHP,
-✔️HTML5, CSS3,
+📌📌📌📌📌📌📌Specialization📌📌📌📌📌📌📌📌:

+💡 Web Design, Mobile App Design
+💡Web development,

+📌📌📌📌📌📌Development and design Technologies📌📌📌📌📌📌:

-✔️JavaScript, jQuery and AJAX,
+💡React, PHP, JavaScript, jQuery and AJAX,
+💡HTML5, CSS3, Bootstrap 2/3;
-✔️JSON, XML,
+💡JSON, XML,
-✔️SQL, MySql,
+💡SQL, MySql,
-✔️Bootstrap 2/3;

-❇️Front-end/JavaScript Frameworks:
-✔️React.js
+💡Figma, Sketch App, Photoshop, Illustrator, InDesign, After Effects, Experience Design

+💥📌📌📌📌📌I am inspired by the creation UI / UX design and development📌📌📌📌📌📌📌:

+💦CRM / ERP system🪕

+💦SAAS platforms 🔗

+💦Mobile Apps 📱

+💦E-commerce 📉

 ❇️CMS/Platforms:

 ✔️WordPress,
 ✔️WooCommerce,
 ✔️Shopify,

 ❇️API:

 ✔️Google Maps API,
 ✔️PayPal API,
 ✔️Traffics.de API,